txrx0101/devopsdao-docs/devopsdao-token-economics.md

 Devopsdao Token will be needed to participate in coding classes on our learning hub

-# Are tasks paid in devopsdao token?
+# Are Tasks paid in devopsdao token?

-No, all tasks have a USDT value and tasks are paid in USDT.
+No, all Tasks have a USDT value and Tasks are paid in USDT.

 Service fees are collected in USDT as well.